Good building and landscape design is important.

-Like many other planning authorities, Reigate and Banstead has advocated high quality design for many years through its policies and in development management practice.
-This approach is supported by national planning policy on design (Planning Policy Statement 1 refers) and by Design Council CABE.
+Like many other planning authorities, we have advocated high quality design for many years through our policies and in development management practice.
+This approach is supported by national planning policy on design (National Policy Planning Framework refers) and by Design Council CABE.
 Our policies have stressed the importance of respecting local character and for many years we have carried out an annual assessment of completed developments to see how well that objective has been met.

 Every place is different and has its own character or sense of place; how it looks and feels.
 This can be made up of many elements but the most common ones are the type and scale of buildings; their style and materials; the spaces between them – and what is found in those spaces; the pattern and form of roads and paths – formal or informal; site frontages, including trees and hedges and what the buildings are used for.

 Attractive and lively buildings, streets, parks and neighbourhoods, especially those with a mixture of compatible uses and historic character, all contribute to making the area a special place which is a pleasure to live in.
 The quality of our surroundings is also now recognised as a vital factor in attracting and retaining businesses, employers and tourists.